-In this context, in the backdrop of June being observed as Pride Month, we at Feminism In India invite submissions on Pride Solidarity, throughout June 2022.
-We hope to add to the discourse on queer affirmation, dismantling gender binaries and call out queer erasure.
+Since June is Pride Month, we at Feminism In India have decided to dedicate the whole month to solidarity and allyship with the LGBTQ+ community.
+We hope to create a discourse on queer affirmation, dismantling gender binaries and call out queer erasure.

-We do not encourage appropriation, and entries will only be accepted from writers who belong to the LGBTQIA+ community.
-In case you wish to write a commentary or submit reportage of relevant issues, and you are a non-queer writer, kindly ensure that you include quotes from individuals belonging to the community and maintain a non-appropriatory ethic in your submission.
+We do not encourage appropriation, and entries will only be accepted by writers who belong to the LGBTQIA+ community.
+In case you wish to write a commentary or submit reportage of relevant issues, and you are a non-queer writer, kindly ensure that you include quotes from individuals belonging to the community and maintain a non-appropriation ethic in your submission.

 - Representation of queer individuals in social, institutional and political spaces